National Grid (Malaysia)

 National Grid, Malaysia (Grid Nasional) is the high-voltage electric power transmission network in Peninsular Malaysia.
 It is operated and owned by Tenaga Nasional Berhad (TNB) by its Transmission Division.
-There are two other electrical grids in Sabah and Sarawak operated by Sabah Electricity Sdn Bhd (SESB) and Sarawak Energy Berhad (SEB) respectively.
+There are two other electrical grids in Sabah and Sarawak operated by Sabah Electricity Sdn Bhd (SESB) and Sarawak Energy Berhad (SEB).

 The system spans the whole of Peninsular Malaysia, transporting electricity in bulk from power generators owned by TNB and Independent Power Producers (IPPs) to distributors.
 The grid also transports directly to large industrial customers, such as steel mills and fertilizer plants.